 In the first semester, students will focus on transportation content.
 Students will better understand basic mechanical principles such as gears and pulleys and how they can be applied to transportation.
+The WOZ Ed Curriculum allows us to create drones and fly them.
+At the end of the semester the students would be eligible to receive an FAA Certification.
 The new CNC tools will be used consistently.
 Various projects will be assigned in the progression of complexity throughout the school year.
 In the second semester, the manufacturing process and theories will be discussed.
 Students will create a small-scale mass production by the end of the year.
 We will develop projects that fly, float, and drive on multiple surfaces.
 Students will add to their engineering portfolios throughout the course to prepare for industry positions, which may pay around \$45,000 annually.